poweredup/blockchain-services/README.md

-# TokenPlay Blockchain Services
+# TurboPlay Blockchain Services

-TokenPlay Blockchain service that provides connectivity to the Ethereum Network and APIs for the TokenPlay [frontend](https://github.com/blocplay/frontend) application.
+TurboPlay Blockchain service that provides connectivity to the Ethereum Network and APIs for the TurboPlay [frontend](https://github.com/turbo-play/frontend) application.

-We are one of the first videogame companies to demonstrate tokenization games and game assets via [smart contracts](https://github.com/blocplay/blockchain-services/tree/master/truffle/contracts).
+We are one of the first videogame companies to demonstrate tokenization games and game assets via [smart contracts](https://github.com/turbo-play/blockchain-services/tree/master/truffle/contracts).

 All source code is released as is under the Apache v2 licensing.